Bushido: Usage

-For centuries the samurai adhered to multiple types of the code of which the interpretations varied per samurai clan and per member of the military nobility.
-This encompassed morality, their role in society, how to live a life with honor and virtue.
-The samurai had some common values, but they did not have a singular definition or path that all samurai were required to abide.
+For centuries, the samurai adhered to multiple types of the code of which the interpretations varied per samurai clan and per member of the military nobility.
+This encompassed morality, their role in society, and how to live a life with honor and virtue.
+The samurai had some common values, but they did not have a single definition or path that all samurai were required to abide.
 The samurai were as practical on the battlefield as any other warriors.
 These concepts, codes and ideals were ingrained in the samurai since they rose to power in the Kamakura period (1185–1333).
-At certain eras there were prevalent rules and unwritten customs such as the "Way of the Bow and the Horse" (弓馬の道, kyūba no michi) since the 12th century and in the Edo period the code of the samurai was formalized with specific virtues and laws by the ruling Tokugawa Shogunate.
-Notable samurai wrote extensively about their interpretations of bushido such as Miyamoto Musashi (1584-1645) and Yamamoto Tsunetomo (1659-1719).
-In the 1870s the Meiji restoration abolished the samurai class and they were transferred to professional, military and business classes.
+At certain eras, there were prevalent rules and unwritten customs such as the "Way of the Bow and the Horse" (弓馬の道, kyūba no michi) since the 12th century and, in the Edo period, the code of the samurai was formalized with specific virtues and laws by the ruling Tokugawa Shogunate.
+Notable samurai, such as Miyamoto Musashi (1584–1645) and Yamamoto Tsunetomo (1659–1719)., wrote extensively about their interpretations of bushido.
+In the 1870s, the Meiji restoration abolished the samurai class and they were transferred to professional, military and business classes.
 However, the former samurai and their descendants continued to be influential in Japanese society because they occupied important positions.
 Bushido has continued to exist in various types.
 Additional concepts and ideas were added to bushido so that it could evolve with the times.
 It was used in the Armed Forces of the Empire of Japan and symbolically by the successor Japan Self-Defense Forces.
 In the Taisho period, bushido was advocated as the way of the merchant.
 It can be dormant for years and revived during geopolitical instability.
 Centuries of rule by the samurai class has left a deep impact on Japanese society.
 Thus various forms are still used today in e.g. Japanese culture, business, martial arts and communication.

 Myth and reality

 Bushido is often described as a specific moral code that all members of the samurai class were obligated to follow.
-However, historically the samurai adhered to multiple warrior codes and the interpretations varied per samurai clan, individuals and eras.
-These codes and philosophies changed drastically during the different eras.
+However, historically, the samurai adhered to multiple warrior codes and the interpretations varied per samurai clan, individuals and eras.
+These codes and philosophies changed dramatically during the different eras.
 The earliest proto-bushido type existed since the Kamakura period (1185).
-The degrees of devoutness and interpretations varied between individuals.
+The degrees of devotion and interpretations varied between individuals.
 Since at least the Sengoku period, samurai didn't have compunction to use certain weapons.
 Retreating from battles did occur if it was unwinnable while others chose to fight till the end.
 Samurai did not actively seek an honorable death.
 However, it was honorable to die in the service of a daimyo only while furthering the daimyo's cause.